TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 ------------------------------------------------------------------------

-In some cases, you will have to install a TYPO3 extension, which is not available on packagist.org or in the TER.
+In some cases, you will have to install a TYPO3 extension, which is not available on Packagist or in the TER.
 Examples could be:

 *  non-public extension only used by your company.
 *  you forked and modified an existing extension.